 - Precautionary Statements and Pictograms: Statements to minimize or prevent adverse effects

-- Product Identifier (ingredient disclosure): Name or number used for a hazardous product on a Safety Data sheet or label
+- Product Identifier (ingredient disclosure): Name or number used for a hazardous product on a SDS or label

 - Supplier identification: The name, address and telephone number